30:

 The coverage under a car insurance policy in India may vary depending on the type of policy and the insurance company.
 However, here are some of the common coverage provided by car insurance policies in India:

-How to calculate Car Insurance Premium in India?
+How to Calculate Car Insurance Premium in India?

 The premium for car insurance in India is calculated based on several factors.
 Here are some of the key factors that determine the car insurance premium: